ATWS 2023 will be held at the Sapporo Convention Center in Hokkaido, Japan.

 Various regulations apply for entering Japan depending on the passport that you hold.
 To find out if you are required to apply for a visa, please visit the website for the Ministry of Foreign Affairs of Japan (MOFA) who is the responsible authority in Japan.

-Sapporo offers a wide variety of hotels, ranging from budget to luxury accommodations.
 For easiest access to the ATWS venue (Sapporo Convention Center) we recommend staying at a hotel near Odori Station, Sapporo Station, or Susukino Station.

-Odori Station - Offers direct access to the orange Tozai subway line which takes you from Odori Station to Higashi Sapporo Station (the closest station to the Sapporo Convention Center) in 6 minutes.
+Odori Station - Offers direct access to the orange Tozai subway line which takes you from Odori Station to Higashi Sapporo Station (the closest station to the Sapporo Convention Center) in six minutes.
 The Odori Station area is a major shopping area of Sapporo and offers easy access to Odori Park, the central park of Sapporo, which will be hosting the Sapporo Autumn Fest every day during ATWS.

 For a comprehensive list of useful practical information for visiting Japan, please visit the Japan Travel Planning page, created by our friends at JNTO.
 It includes helpful topics not covered below such as Customs & Manners, Local Laws and special resources for Muslim Travelers.